 Early January 2020, my son’s entry on Facebook reads: “Third of January and so far we have had air-strikes on prominent Iranian bases, general further destabilizing in the Middle East, apocalyptic fires in Australia, a potential terrorist stabbing in Paris, ethical veganism now a philosophical belief and the introduction of a fake steak bake by Greggs!
 Going to be an eventful year.”
 Little did he know…

 Looking back over the past few months the feeling I still get is one of disbelief.
 How on earth has this happened?
 Every year there seems to have been one threat or another that the world has had to fight against.
-Viruses are not new, and it seems that we were, at last, winning the fight every time yet another threat surfaced.
+Viruses are not new, and it seemed that we were, at last, winning the fight every time yet another threat surfaced.
 Zika, a mosquito-borne infection is by and large contained.
 SARS and MERS, both similar viruses to Covid-19, caused a lot of problems in some countries but never really got off the ground to invade most of the rest of the world.
 And this is what we thought would happen with this new Covid-19.
 Just another virus, right.
 That it could be contained in a small area and eventually eradicated.
 How wrong that information turned out to be.
 Unlike the more recent ones, this little brute is very difficult to diagnose that many cases often went unreported.

 In February 2020 the world began to sit up and take note.
 Rumours began to circulate that the Covid-19 (short for Coronavirus Disease 2019) epidemic playing out in China was about to spread across the world and turn into a pandemic.
 Fast-forward to March and the rumours refused to subside.
 Sitting in a cosy pub one Saturday lunchtime, a drink in hand and a roaring fire a few feet away, everything seemed idyllic.
 The murmur of voices from neighbouring tables usually lulled us all into a false sense of security.
 But this time conversations seemed to have taken on a new quality.
 A sense of quiet panic pervaded the warm air.
 One young man to the right of me said that he’d just taken his parents to the supermarket to pick up a month’s worth of food.
 He was worried because the government was talking about people in certain vulnerable groups – those over 70, or with underlying health problems – being forced to self-isolate for at least 12 weeks.
 I recoiled in horror as his voice drifted over to our table.
 John is 79, and I am 72, so this put us in that category.
 We certainly didn’t relish having to self-isolate for 12 weeks.
 My daughter-in-law, who had joined us with our son and three daughters, patted my arm reassuringly and said “I’m sure it won’t come to that”.